 Frequently Asked Questions (FAQs)

-Do you have questions regarding our credit repair services?
+Do you have questions regarding our credit restoration services?
 We hope these FAQs below help answer your questions, but if not, please contact us for more assistance.

-The average time for credit repair is four to six months or as needed.
+The average time for credit restoration is four to six months or as needed.

-$149 Audit, Analysis, and File Setup Fee and monthly payments starting at $99.00, you can learn more about our personal credit repair here.
+$149 Audit, Analysis, and File Setup Fee and monthly payments starting at $99.00, you can learn more about our personal credit restoration here.

 Credit Recovery Group complies with the Federal Trade Commission, State, and Local government regulations and the Credit Repair Organization Act, in that we cannot, by law, guarantee a specific outcome or result.
 However, we do promise to legally do everything possible on your behalf to restore your good credit.